fionatolliday/mars-rover/README.md

 Rover does not move diagonally and cannot move into a position on the grid that has an obstacle.
 When checking for his next move Rover checks the highest and lowest boundary to ensure he continues his journey **around** the world.

+### Assumptions made when building
+* The code is built so that it takes an initial set of commands to move rover.
+The program will exit once these commands have been executed.
+* For each command, Rover will make one turn or move one position.
+* Rover can move forward or backward, not diagonal.
+* Rover is currently coded to land at position 1,1,N
+* Mars is a 3x3 grid.
+Rover will check for boundaries on this grid as well as obstacles.
+*